CyberFlameGO/svnpython/Doc/library/stdtypes.rst

       module: math
       single: floor() (in module math)
       single: ceil() (in module math)
-      single: trunc() (in module math)
       pair: numeric; conversions

-   Conversion from floats using :func:`int` or :func:`long` truncates toward zero like the related function, :func:`math.trunc`.
-Use the function :func:`math.floor` to round downward and :func:`math.ceil` to round upward.
+      pair: C; language

+   Conversion from floating point to (long or plain) integer may round or truncate as in C; see functions :func:`math.floor` and :func:`math.ceil` for well-defined conversions.

+   .. deprecated:: 2.6
+      Instead, convert floats to long explicitly with :func:`trunc`.

 (3)
    See :ref:`built-in-funcs` for a full description.